tomas-light/cheap-di/packages/cheap-di/README.md

 }
 ```

-To use stage 3 decorators you don't need extra setup.
+To use stage 3 decorators, you don't need extra setup.

 ## <a name="registration-variants"></a> Registration variants